ovh/docs/pages/platform/public-cloud/create_a_public_cloud_project/guide.en-ca.md

 ![confirm voucher](images/confirmvoucher.png){.thumbnail}

-Next, you will be prompted to **Register a payment method**, this will be requested even if a voucher is applied.
-This is to ensure that your service can be renewed via automatic payments.
+Next, you will be prompted to **Register a payment method** if you do not have one already.
+This will be requested even if a voucher is applied.
+Having a valid payment method ensures that your service can be renewed via automatic payments.

 You can register a Credit card or a Paypal account.

 If you add a Credit card, you will be charged a **small fee** to confirm your card's validity.
 This will be returned once the process is completed.